A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

+We consider three volatility models specified in Table \ref{tab:sim_data}.
+Model 1 is a GARCH(1,1).
+Model 2 is an extension of the GARCH(1,1) model by applying a Box-Cox power transformation \citep{Box:1964} to both the conditional variance equation and the volatility dynamics.
+Model 2 is similar to the non-linear ARCH models of \cite{Higgins:1992} but they use lagged innovations to construct the conditional variance.
+Model 3 is a FIGARCH(1,$d$,1) model of \cite{Baillie:1996} which uses a long-memory process AFRIMA(1,$d$,1) to simulate the long-memory auto-dependence.

-We generated a time series of $2000$ observations from the model in \eqref{eq:simulation 1} and \eqref{eq:simulation 2}, with the first $T = 1000$ used for model estimation and the second $1000$ for out-of-sample analysis.
-Table \ref{tab:Sim params} shows the posterior mean estimates for the parameters of the SV, N-SV and LSTM-SV models, with the posterior standard deviations in brackets; for the LSTM-SV model we only show the results for the main parameters and put the LSTM parameters in Table \ref{tab:lstmSV params} in the Appendix.
-The last column in the table shows the marginal likelihood estimated by the $\IS^2$ algorithm outlined in Section \ref{sec:IS2}, averaged over 10 different runs of the $\IS^2$ algorithm, together with the Monte Carlo standard errors in the brackets.
-The efficiency of the BPM sampler is measured by the Integrated Autocorrelation Time (IACT) \citep{Liu2001}, which is computed using the CODA R package of \cite{Plummer:2006}.
-The IACT is often used to evaluate the computational efficiency of a MCMC sampler.
-A sampler producing Markov chains with low IACT values is considered to be efficient.
+We generate time series of $T=3000$ observations from these three models and name the simulation datasets as SIM I, SIM II, SIM III, accordingly.
+The parameters are set so that $y_t$ somewhat resembles real financial time series data exhibiting volatility clustering with non-linearity (SIM II) and long-memory (SIM III) auto-dependence in the underlying volatility dynamics.
+For each dataset, the first $T_{in} = 2000$ observations are used for model estimation and the last $T_{out} = 1000$ are for out-of-sample analysis.
+Table \ref{tab:Simulation_params} shows the posterior mean estimates for the parameters of the SV and SR-SV models, with the posterior standard deviations in brackets; for the SR-SV model we only show the results for the main parameters.
+The last column in the table shows the marginal likelihood estimates, averaged over 10 different runs of the DT-SMC sampler, together with the Monte Carlo standard errors in the brackets.
+Figures \ref{f:sim_1_in_sample}, \ref{f:sim_2_in_sample} and \ref{f:sim_3_in_sample} plot the filtered values of the $\eta_t$ and $h_t$ components of the SR-SV model in SIM I, SIM II and SIM III datasets, respectively.
+Figure \ref{f:sim_filtered_vol} in Appendix \ref{sec:app_4} plots the true volatility together with the filtered volatility produced by the SV and SR-SV models, for all the three simulation datasets.